Long-term care is expensive, and this type of insurance can help you pay for some or all of the services provided by long–term care.

-After all, spending any amount of time in, say, a skilled-nursing facility these days costs a surprising amount of money.
-In fact, a trip to a "nursing home" last year would have set you back somewhere around $212 and $240 per day, depending on where it's located and whether you stayed in a private or semi-private room, according to the Genworth 2014 Cost of Care Survey.
+After all, spending any amount of time in a skilled-nursing facility these days costs a surprising amount of money.
+A trip to a "nursing home" last year would have set you back somewhere around $212 and $240 per day, depending on where it's located and whether you stayed in a private or semi-private room, according to the Genworth 2014 Cost of Care Survey.

-Other long-term care situations aren't much, if any, better, with the national median monthly rate for an assisted living community coming in at $3,500 (about $116 a day), adult day health care centers charging an average of $65 per day, home health aides earning approximately $21 per hour, and homemaker services costing about $19 an hour.
+Other long-term care situations aren't much better, with the national median monthly rate for an assisted living community coming in at $3,500 (about $116 a day), adult day health care centers charging an average of $65 per day, home health aides earning approximately $21 per hour, and homemaker services costing about $19 an hour.

 There are several ways you can pay for all of this care, of course.
 One option is to pay for it out of your own pocket, using current income or cash you've saved over the years.
 Two other options are Medicare, the federal program that provides hospital and medical insurance to people who are 65 or older, and Medicaid, which assists those with low incomes or limited resources.

 Long-term care insurance is another possibility.
-Depending on the kind of policy you buy, or the policy options you choose when you make your purchase, this type of insurance can help you pay for all, or just some, of the forms of care mentioned earlier—as well as some or all of the costs associated with care coordination and home modification.
+Depending on the kind of policy you buy, or the policy options you choose when you make your purchase, this type of insurance can help you pay for all, or just some, of the forms of care mentioned earlier.
+It can also cover some or all of the costs associated with care coordination and home modification.

 Benefits usually are paid by the day, week, or month.
 An example: your policy may pay up to $215 per day for skilled-nursing care, or $1,500 per week, or $5,000 per month.
 For home care, it might pay just a portion of the above—such as $100 or so a day.